ivangfr/springboot-graphql-databases/README.md

 ### Zipkin

-`Zipkin` can be accessed at http://localhost:9411
+It can be accessed at http://localhost:9411

 ### MySQL monitor
 ```